Christ-centered Living (preaching resource for 7/31/22)

 In this new humanity, the old distinctions drop away (Col 3:11).
 In Christ, there is no separation between nationalities (neither Greek nor Jew).
 There is no recognition of former religious differences (circumcision nor uncircumcision).
 There is no cultural superiority (barbarian, Scythian).
 The Greeks considered all non-Greeks to be barbarians; and the Scythians were the lowest barbarians of all.
 Yet, in the new humanity birthed in Jesus, a person’s cultural status is no advantage or disadvantage.
 Nor is their economic or political status (slave or free).
 All of these human distinctions belong to the “old self” and not the “new self.”
 In his letter to the Galatians, Paul added, “There is neither male nor female,” thus erasing any idea of gender-based superiority.
 We are “all one in Christ Jesus” (Gal 3:28).

 Paul’s point is this section of his Epistle is that our entire focus—our being and our doing—must be in and with Jesus.
 The rally cry of the new life we have in him is this: “Christ is all and in all.”
 Because we are complete in him, we can look beyond earthly differences that separate people and enjoy true unity with one another in the Lord:

 - We are alive in Christ; therefore, let us together seek the heavenly.

 - We died with Christ; therefore, let us together slay the earthly.

-- We are being transformed into the likeness of Christ our Creator; therefore, let us together strengthen the Christly, permitting the Spirit to make us truly new in Christ’s image.
+- We are being transformed into the likeness of Christ our Creator; therefore, let us together strengthen the Christly, permitting the Holy Spirit to make us truly new in Christ’s image.